 The most common issue that you encounter with SCCM updates is that you cannot install the update because they are stuck.
 And you see the status of update is in downloading state, and it never progresses further.

-This may happen due to various reasons but to quickly fix the SCCM update download issues, you can always make use of CMUpdateReset tool.
-You may also think of restarting the SCCM services or even restart the server, however that doesn’t fix the download issues most of the times.
+An SCCM update may get stuck due to various reasons but to quickly fix the SCCM update download issues, you can always make use of CMUpdateReset tool.
+You may also think of restarting the SCCM services or even restart the Configuration Manager server once.

 Fix SCCM Update Stuck Downloading State

 We will now look at the steps to resolve SCCM update stuck in downloading state.
 The below screenshot illustrates the case where the in-console update is stuck in Downloading State.
 The status of update remains in downloading state for a long time, but the update never gets downloaded.

 If the SCCM update is stuck in downloading state for a long time, the best way to resolve this issue is to use the CMUpdate Reset Tool.
 To use the SCCM update reset tool, you will need the Package GUID of the update.
 Please read the following guide to get the package GUID of SCCM update.

 When the SCCM in-console update downloads, the setup files are located in a folder called EasySetupPayload.
 The EasySetupPayload folder is located in ConfigMgr Installation directory.

 If you go to EasySetupPayload folder, you will find a folder with name that matches the Package GUID.
 If you check the folder size it shows 0 bytes.
 This means the SCCM update package is not downloaded yet.

 CMUpdate Reset Tool Options